Frederick Brown (artist)

 From 1877 to 1892 he was headmaster of the Westminster School of Art; where his students included Aubrey Beardsley, Henry Tonks, Frederick Pegram and Francis Job Short.

 From 1893 to 1918 he was Slade Professor of Art.
-Augustus John, William Orpen, Alfred Garth Jones, Emily Beatrice Bland, Ethel Carrick, Wyndham Lewis, Eileen Gray and Henry Charles Brewer studied under Brown during his tenure.
+Augustus John, William Orpen, Alfred Garth Jones, Lilian Lancaster, Emily Beatrice Bland, Ethel Carrick, Wyndham Lewis, Eileen Gray and Henry Charles Brewer studied under Brown during his tenure.